C. S. Adler

 C.S.
 (Carole Schwerdtfeger) Adler (born February 23, 1932) is an American children's book author.
-She has been a full-time writer since the publication of her first book, The Magic of the Glits, in 1979.
-That book won both the William Allen White Award and the Golden Kite Award.
+She has been a full-time writer since the 1979 publication of her first book, The Magic of the Glits, which won both the William Allen White Award and the Golden Kite Award.

 Books

-She has since published 43 more books for young readers.
-Many of her books have been on state lists and have also been published in Japan, Germany, England, Denmark, Austria, Sweden, and France.
+Adler has published over 40 books for young readers.
+Many of her books have been on state lists, and have been published in Japan, Germany, England, Denmark, Austria, Sweden, and France.